tomaDev/macbook-setup/README.md

 The last step triggers an OS Permissions Popup.
 After allowing, close the old terminal and continue in iTerm

 ## Config
-Below is my personal terminal configs file.

-Here are some of its custom configs:
+In step (2) of the following setup you can download my personal config file.
+Below are some of its custom configs:
-* Navigation - Option+arrow jumps words (similar to the default behavior of macOS)
+* Navigation
+  * Option+arrow jumps words.
+In most guides online this is defined at the user profile level, which is puzzling, as I'd imagine most users would want this convenience.
+Here I've defined it at the global level
 * Startup path
   * Opening a new window/tab goes to `~/code`
   * Opening a new split pane duplicates the current path
 * Layout
     * Tabs are at the bottom (default is top)
     * Clock is displayed in the bottom left corner
-    * Filter widget is next to the clock - Filter is super useful, as it works over a remote connection as well
+    * Filter widget is next to the clock - super useful, as it works over ssh as well
-* Logging
+* Profile
-  * Logs are saved to /var/log/iterm2
+  * Scrollback is unlimited.
+The default is 1000 lines, which is almost never enough
+  * Logs are saved to `/var/log/iterm2` - must set permissions to the folder (the `chown` in step (1)).
+If your machine has multiple users, or if you prefer to avoid touching permissions, set the log dir to your user-owned directory
   * Logs contain all inputs and outputs

-Customize to your heart's content after the basic setup
+* `Magic` (iTerm's special features) - instant replay buffer size increased to 40MB

 1. Create paths and add permissions for the log folder
 ```shell